Creating an Exhibition

-You’re ready to create an outstanding digital exhibition with your object data, content, and media.
-We’ll walk you through the process step-by-step.
-Whether you’re putting together a digital version of a past exhibition project, or building something born-digital, our system makes it easy to create an exhibition highlighting your objects.
+You’re ready to create an outstanding digital exhibition with your object data, content, and media assets.
+Whether you’re putting together a digital version of a past exhibition project or building something born-digital, our system makes it easy to create an exhibition for sharing your objects.

 - With a Level 01 Base, you can create up to three exhibitions for free.